Spindel/housekeeper/README.md

 older data than that.

-Then, you can do a one-time archive ( move all existing data ) by running `migration oneshot_migrate`.
+Then, you can do a one-time archive ( move all existing data ) by running `migration slow_migrate`.
+This is really REALLY slow, you're usually better off importing a backup ( `psql copy to | psql copy from` ).

 The actual offloading assumes you're already using a partitioned database with our namingscheme for partitions.
 Make sure it's run with the correct user, or your permissions will be off.

+## DB setup notes

+archive DB needs pg_hba setup with users, database an others from:

+* main db
+* machine where maintenance job goes

+Since the maintenance job (archiver) connects to both main and alternate db to transfer data

 ## Oneshot use: